Our Mission

 Calico, Blue and Orange Lobsters

-We are now home to rare calico, blue and orange lobsters.
-How the lobsters get this coloring is not well understood, and may even be due to environmental factors.
-Come in and see them for yourself!
+How lobsters get this coloring is not well understood, and may even be due to environmental factors.
+Since all of our animals are returned to the ocean each autumn, we never know what animals we will have in our tanks.
+Come in and see for yourself!

 School Visits